creoapp/documentation/docs/drafts/Window.md

 ![A simple Window inside a NavigationBar](images/Window_main.png)

 ### How to use
 1. Select an item in the layout panel where you want to add the new `Window`.
 If the selected item is a window container, the new `Window` will be created inside the container.
-If you select a `Window`, the new `Window` will be created in the same container of the selected `Window`.
+If you select a `Window`, the new `Window` will be created in the same container as the selected `Window`.
 If you don’t have any item selected, the new `Window` will be created at the root level.
 2. Add a new `Window` with the _new window_ button in the containers panel located below the Layout section (see the following screenshot).
 3. Use the `Window Inspector` to customize its properties like `Background Color`, `Tint Color`, and `Supported Orientation`.